Pergor/ADV_Medical/@adv_aceSplint/ReadMe.md

 ADV - ACE Splint offers you an item you can use to fix damaged arms and legs.

+The right folder name is \@adv_aceSplint\.
+If your folder name is any different, you might have gotten this mod from an unofficial source.

 Of course it only works with ace_medical_healHitPointAfterAdvBandage disabled.

 Settings can be changed with cba settings, or the following variables: